stephancasas/presto/README.md

 #### Config-provided Components

-If you've defined a string or array of strings on the `include` property of `snowblade.config.js`, you don't need to express your component imports using `<link>` tags for those component documents which match your given [Glob](https://github.com/isaacs/node-glob) patterns.
-In the case that a config-provided component has a name conflict with an import-provided component expressed via `<link>` tag, Snowblade will use the import-provided component when resolving a component expression.
+If you've defined a string or array of strings on the `include` property of `presto.config.js`, you don't need to express your component imports using `<link>` tags for those component documents which match your given [Glob](https://github.com/isaacs/node-glob) patterns.
+In the case that a config-provided component has a name conflict with an import-provided component expressed via `<link>` tag, Presto will use the import-provided component when resolving a component expression.

 > #### Unique Component Names
 >